CraigWilliams/relational/README.md

 ### ActiveRecord helpers

-This is the beginning of an ActiveRecord helper gem that simplifies
+This is an ActiveRecord helper gem that simplifies
 some of the boilerplate code needed to use ActiveRecord.

 The first of which is: